Compact Lifted Relaxations for Low-Rank Optimization

 \ARTICLEAUTHORS{ \AUTHOR{Ryan Cory-Wright} \AFF{Department of Analytics, Marketing and Operations, Imperial Business School, London, UK\\ ORCID: \href{https://orcid.org/0000-0002-4485-0619}{$0000$-$0002$-$4485$-$0619$}\\ \EMAIL{r.cory-wright@imperial.ac.uk}} \AUTHOR{Jean Pauphilet} \AFF{Management Science and Operations, London Business School, London, UK \\ORCID: \href{https://orcid.org/0000-0001-6352-0984}{$0000$-$0001$-$6352$-$0984$}\\\EMAIL{jpauphilet@london.edu}} }

-\ABSTRACT{ We develop tractable convex relaxations for rank-constrained quadratic optimization problems over $n \times m$ matrices, a setting for which tractable relaxations are typically only available when the objective or constraints admit spectral (permutation-invariant) structure.
+\ABSTRACT{ We develop tractable convex relaxations for rank-constrained quadratic optimization problems over $n \times m$ matrices, a setting for which tractable relaxations are typically only available when the objective or constraints admit spectral structure.
 We derive lifted semidefinite relaxations that do not require such spectral terms.
-Although a direct lifting introduces a large semidefinite constraint in dimension $n^2 + nm + 1$, we prove that many blocks of moment matrix are redundant and derive an equivalent compact relaxation that only involves two semidefinite constraints of dimension $nm + 1$ and $n+m$ respectively.
-For matrix completion, basis pursuit, and reduced-rank regression problems, we exploit additional structure to obtain even more compact formulations involving semidefinite matrices of dimension at most $2\max(n,m)$.
+Although a direct lifting introduces a large semidefinite constraint in dimension $n^2 + nm + 1$, we prove that many blocks of the moment matrix are redundant and derive an equivalent compact relaxation that only involves two semidefinite constraints of dimension $nm + 1$ and $n+m$, respectively. {We also derive a new class of valid inequalities for low-rank problems, which we call projection cuts, that exploit the fact that rank constraints are inherited by linear images of a low-rank matrix, to strengthen our low-rank relaxations substantially.} For matrix completion and reduced-rank regression problems, among others, we exploit additional structure to obtain even more compact formulations involving semidefinite matrices of dimension at most {the sum of the two dimensions of the low-rank decision matrix (i.e., of size at most $n+m$)}.
 Overall, we obtain scalable semidefinite bounds for a broad class of low-rank quadratic problems. }

 \KEYWORDS{Low-rank optimization; semidefinite programming; matrix completion}

 \begin{bibunit}